GlareDB/glaredb.github.io/_glaredb/sq-functions/iceberg_scan.md

 # `iceberg_scan`

-Read an Iceberg table from the local filesystem or support object store.
+Read an Iceberg table from the local filesystem or supported object store.

 Iceberg support is early.
 Additional Iceberg related features are being tracked in [Issue #1448].